zyedidia/micro/runtime/help/colors.md

 Micro will match this regex against a given filename to detect the filetype.

-In addition to the `filename` regex (or even instead of it) you can provide a `header` regex that will check the first line of the line.
+In addition to the `filename` regex (or even instead of it) you can provide a `header` regex that will check the first line of the file.
 For example:

 ```
 detect: